 After Sun Spray

-After Sun Essential Oil Spray is a 2 oz select spray blend of the following essential oils:
+After Sun Spray (2oz) is a select blend of essential oils including:

-Topical: Apply on desired location for sunburn relief.
+Apply on desired location for sunburn relief.
+Use with caution on sensitive areas, such as face and neck.

 Do not diffuse this blend.
-It has Aloe Vera in it and could clog your diffuser.
+It contains Aloe Vera and could clog your diffuser.

 However, with that said, it is important to remember the extreme concentration of essential oils.
 "Using essential oils by rubbing them into the skin or via inhalation is in many cases more effective than oral delivery" (Schnaubelt 96).